PRO-2684/gadgets/README.md

 ## 📖 Introduction

-Some miscellaneous code snippets, including userscripts and userstyles.
-See READMEs under subfolders for detailed description if you're interested in some of them.
+Some miscellaneous code snippets, including userscripts and userstyles etc. See READMEs under subfolders for detailed description if you're interested in some of them.
 Note that:

 - While most of the snippets are well-tested, snippets under [Unreleased](#-unreleased) are the exceptions.
 - Snippets marked with asterisk (*) are archived and not actively maintained.